Full Day trip from Arequipa to Colca Canyon ending in Puno

 • 2

-A quaint village known for its baroque colonial church and cultural heritage.
-Yanque’s central square often has local women and children performing traditional Wititi dances in colorful attire for tips in the early morning.
-The tour drives through or stops briefly, allowing you to appreciate the well-preserved church façade and perhaps see locals in their distinctive Colca Valley dress
+Yanque has a baroque colonial church and a plaza where you might see local women and children performing Wititi dances in embroidered skirts and vests—they dance for tips in the early morning hours.
+The tour either drives through or stops briefly.
+If you get out, you'll notice the church façade is in good condition, and depending on the day, locals wearing the distinctive Colca Valley dress with its embroidered details and wide-brimmed hats.

 10 minutes Admission ticket free